- Who is eligible to apply for a UN Trust Fund grant?

 No, it is not possible to make changes to a submitted application under any circumstance.

-- What if I only have my documents (annual reports, etc.) in hard copies, not on a computer?
+- What if I only have my documents (audit reports, annual financial reports, etc.) in hard copies, not on a computer?

 For hard copies, please scan your documents and upload them as PDFs.
 No mailed documents will be accepted.